 Arbovirus Surveillance Map:

 Mosquitoes are present in Central Texas year-round, but the population is largest and most active from May through November.
 During this period, Austin Public Health monitors the population and tests for mosquito-borne viruses.
 Those that carry West Nile Virus (WNV) are of particular concern.
-To date, one West Nile virus death and three probable West Nile virus cases have been reported in Austin-Travis County in 2023.
+One West Nile virus death and three probable West Nile virus cases were reported in Austin-Travis County in 2023.

 Here are a few things you can do to protect yourself from mosquitoes.